pojntfx/webnetes-book/src/getting-started/develop/c.md

 [DEBUG] Waiting for client 127.0.0.1:39644 to send
 ```

-If you type something into the second terminal, the server should return it as follows:
+If you type something into the second terminal and press <kbd>Enter</kbd>, the server should return it as follows:

 ```shell
 Hello, reader!